Gendered associations of pink and blue: Gender reveal accessories

-Gender reveal parties use props or accessories of various kinds to reveal to invited guests the sex of an expectant mother's baby before it is born.
+Gender reveal parties use props or accessories of various kinds to reveal to invited guests the sex of a baby before it is born.
 Props include cakes, balloons, confetti, smoke, fireworks, and other accessories to indicate whether the fetus is male or female, normally by means of a colored signal that is pink or blue.
 For example: a cake may be brought out, frosted in white or other neutrally-colored icing, which when cut, reveals a pinkish or blueish filling inside, thus indicating that the baby is expected to be a girl (pink) or a boy (blue).

 Transgender flag

 The transgender flag features pink and blue.

 The transgender pride flag features five horizontal stripes: light blue stripes on the top and bottom, light pink stripes in second and fourth positions, and a white stripe in the center.
 The flag's designer, Monica Helms, describes the traditional associations of pink and blue as the reasons for the flag's colors.
 The blue stripes represent boys and men, the pink stripes represent girls and women, and the white stripe represents intersex, nonbinary, and gender-nonconforming people, and those still in transition.